autonity/docs.autonity.org/content/docs/glossary/_index.md

 A pair of public and private cryptography keys used for signing and encryption.
 The private key is used to produce signatures that are publicly verifiable using the public key.
 The public key may also be used to encrypt messages intended for the private key holder who can decrypt them using the private key.

 ## Liquid Newton
-The liquid token representing [Newton](/glossary/#newton) stake token  bonded (i.e. [delegated](/glossary/#delegate)) to a validator in an Autonity Network.
+The liquid token representing [Newton](/glossary/#newton) stake token  [bonded](/glossary/#bond) to a validator in an Autonity Network (see stake [delegation](/glossary/#delegation)).
 Unlike bonded Newton, Liquid Newton is transferrable and the holder receives due staking rewards.
 See also [Protocol assets, Liquid Newton](/concepts/protocol-assets/liquid-newton/).

 ## liquid staking
 A staking model in which funds staked to a Proof of Stake network have a liquid representation of staked assets in the form of a token.
 For Autonity's liquid staking model see [Staking, Liquid staking](/concepts/staking/#liquid-staking).